Zauberfisch/silverstripe-easy-linkfield/README.md

 }
 ```

+#### Restrict link types

-You can also limit the types of links that are allowed (possible values are: 'internal', 'external', 'file', 'email', 'phone'):
+You can also limit the types of links that are allowed (builtin link types are: 'internal', 'external', 'file', 'email', 'phone'):

 ```php
 <?php